theMHD-120/MicroLab-Spring2025/README.md

 **Course Features:**
 - The Arduino framework (the <code>Arduino.h</code> library) is used to program both Arduino-based and ESP32-based development boards.
-- In the first five sections,  fundamental microcontroller concepts are explored using Arduino Uno R3 development board, which is based on the ATmega328P microcontroller.
+- In the first five sections,  fundamental microcontroller concepts are explored using the Arduino Uno R3 development board, which is based on the ATmega328P microcontroller.
 - Also, in the final two sections, more practical microcontroller topics (Internet connection and communication) are explored using the ESP32-WROOM-32 module, integrated on the DOIT ESP32 DEVKIT V1 development board.

 **Professor:**